-The HCI programme in Uppsala is a collaboration between two departments: the Department of Informatics and Media and the Department of Information Technology.
-This presents unique opportunities to combine a sociological and psychological foundation for human-computer interaction with thorough knowledge of best practices in interaction design methodology, and a look ahead into the most recent developments in information technology.
+The Master's Programme in Human-Computer Interaction in Uppsala presents unique opportunities to combine a sociological and psychological foundation for human-computer interaction with thorough knowledge of best practices in interaction design methodology, and a look ahead into the most recent developments in technology.

 To provide challenging and relevant projects throughout the programme, we cooperate with leading IT companies and organisations that help formulate course projects.
 Many courses are based on project work, where our industrial partners provide us with genuine and relevant projects.

 The programme leads to a Master of Social Science (120 credits) with Human-Computer Interaction as the main field of study.

 The three first semesters in the Master's Programme in Human-Computer Interaction are organised into blocks of 15 credits each.
 The last semester is devoted to a Master's thesis project.
 The second and third semester includes elective courses.